Registration for fall is now available.

 Parent participatory classes for toddlers up through preschool age.
 Students interact socially and work on gross motor skills using gymnastics equipment.
 This is an introduction to direction following and structured activity.
 45 minutes $75/month

 *New policy: Parent or guardian MUST accompany child in the gym.
 Recreational classes for preschoolers and kindergartners.
 Students learn basic gymnastics skills and improve gross and fine motor ability using gymnastics equipment.
 1 hour $80/month

 Recreational classes for school-aged children.
 Students learn, improve, and progress through gymnastics skills and improve gross and fine motor ability using gymnastics equipment.
 1 hour $80/month

 Students learn, improve, and progress from basic to advanced tumbling skills.
 Great class for cheerleaders!
 1 hour $80/month.
-Due to COVID-19 restrictions, we are not holding any tumbling classes at this time.
+Unfortunately, we are not holding any tumbling classes at this time.

 Supervised, unstructured use of the gymnastics equipment.
 Parent participatory for ages 4 and under.
 45 minutes $5/person/visit.
-Due to COVID-19 restrictions, we are not holding Open Gyms at this time.
+Unfortunately, we are not holding Open Gyms at this time.

 Meridian Kids is a curriculum based preschool.
 This four hour per day program meets from 9:00am to 1:00pm.
 A one hour gymnastics class is included with tuition that will occur during preschool hours and is not open to the public.
 Two day, three day, or five day options available.

 New customers click below to view class schedule or to register.
 Existing customers please login to the parent portal.

 How do I register for classes?